 When starting a new business, no single task is more important than creating a site map.

-A site map spells out the site’s hierarchy and links every page to its parent page, as well as all other relevant files and directories.
+A site map spells out the site’s hierarchy and links every page to its parent page and all other relevant files and directories.
 Not only does this help with navigation, but it also establishes a site’s on-page SEO (Search Engine Optimization).

-Making sure that all pages link to the right pages is key to good technical SEO.
+Ensuring all pages link to the correct pages is key to good technical SEO.

 If a page loads quickly and doesn’t require a user search on the site, it’s less likely to rank highly in search engines.

-To improve your chances of appearing first when a user searches for a given term, make sure all pages link to the right pages.
+To improve your chances of appearing first when a user searches for a given term, ensure all pages link to the right pages.

-Creating a site map is a great way to improve your website’s overall layout and usability, as well as its SEO.
+Creating a site map is a great way to improve your website’s overall layout, usability, and SEO.

-Start by filling out a site map for your business and see the difference it makes for your overall site visibility and traffic.
+Start by filling out a site map for your business and see how it improves your overall site visibility and traffic.

 2. Optimizing Your Navigation

 Today, small businesses are increasingly navigating to competing websites to remain competitive in the digital economy.
-However, proper optimization of your navigation can improve your website’s SEO and lead to increased traffic and conversion rates.
+However, proper navigation optimization can improve your website’s SEO and increase traffic and conversion rates.

 According to the 2016 Moz Marketing Report, website optimization is “the process of optimizing a website’s attributes to attract and retain customers”.
 Although there is no single formula for optimizing your navigation, a few key tips include creating easy-to-use menus and using keywords throughout your menus and links.
 Additionally, consider using custom anchors to direct users to specific content on your website.

-By taking these simple steps, you can improve your website’s SEO and increase traffic and conversion rates.
+These simple steps can improve your website’s SEO and increase traffic and conversion rates.

 3. Utilizing Anchor Text

-Small businesses have little control over their anchor text, but they can still make use of it to improve their SEO.
+Small businesses have little control over their anchor text, but they can still use it to improve their SEO.

-Anchor text is the text that links to another web page or document on a website.
-It is the text that is displayed in the blue bar under a website’s URL.
+Anchor text links to another web page or document on a website.
+The text is displayed in the blue bar under a website’s URL.

 When a website’s visitors click on a link to another website, that website’s anchor text is used to determine the page that is loaded.
 In other words, if a visitor clicks on a link to “www.example.com,” example.com’s anchor text is “www.”
 If the visitor clicks on a link to “www.example.com/products,” example.com’s anchor text is “products.”

-Anchor text is important for SEO because it can help businesses rank higher in search engine results pages (SERPs).
+Anchor text is essential for SEO because it can help businesses rank higher in search engine results pages (SERPs).
 Anchor text can also be used to generate leads and traffic.

-Small businesses can use anchor text to improve their SEO by creating links to high quality and relevant websites.
-For example, a small business can create links to industry websites in its niche to improve its credibility.
+Small businesses can use anchor text to improve their SEO by creating links to high-quality and relevant websites.

 Anchor text is important for SEO, but small businesses should be careful not to overuse it.
-Too much anchor text can lead to unnatural links, which can damage a business’s reputation.
+Too much anchor text can lead to unnatural links, damaging a business’s reputation.

 4. Creating Contextual Links